AD

 • Polite phrases

-5. Music Sets the Mood for Your Day
+5. Music Really Sets the Mood

-6. Summer Is Amazing… and Intense
+6. Summer Is Amazing… and Slightly Chaotic

-July and August are incredible and chaotic.
+July and August are beautiful and a little overwhelming.

 Traffic increases.
-Parking disappears.
+Parking becomes a game of patience.
 Temperatures soar.

 • Driving earlier or later